cnorick/curse-of-strahd-notes/Misc/Vistani.md

 - They can leave whenever they want
 - The are silversmiths, coppersmiths, haberdashers, cooks, weavers, musicians, entertainers, storytellers, toolmakers, and horse traders
 	- they tell fortunes and sell info
-- Eahc family/clan is a little gerontocracy
+- Each family/clan is a little gerontocracy
+- Each clan is closely knit
+- They resolve disagreements through